sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![Electronic_Ignition_System](https://www.championautoparts.com/content/loc-na/loc-us/fmmp-champion/en_US/Technical/Tech-Tips/How-Ignition-Systems-Work/_jcr_content/article/article-par/image_1274956326.img.gif/Electronic_Ignition_System-1557923939893.gif)

-*Champion Auto Parts digagram, note the primary and secondary circuits at https://www.championautoparts.com/Technical/Tech-Tips/How-Ignition-Systems-Work.html*
+*Champion Auto Parts digram, note the primary and secondary circuits at https://www.championautoparts.com/Technical/Tech-Tips/How-Ignition-Systems-Work.html*

-As the engine turns runs, the crankshaft turns, whereby the VR sensor sees crankshaft movement by reading the missing tooth wheel.
-The original configuration uses the hall effect with a trigger window in the distributor to mark the spark events.
-We aren't using the hall effect to control the spark, so we can disconnect this signal.
-Instead, with the MegaSquirt, we can use the input `ECU #24 TACH IN` from the VR sensor, which will condition the AC sine wave into a 5V DC square wave, output through `IGN signal (#36 IGN OUT)` to the ICM.
+When the engine turns it means our crankshaft turns, the crank trigger wheel also turns since it is mounted on the crank.
+The VR sensor sees crankshaft movement by reading the missing tooth crank trigger wheel and this creates a signal.
+Unlike the original configuration which uses the hall effect with a trigger window in the distributor to mark the spark events. we use the VR signal to tell MegaSquirt to control the spark.

+We use signal input from the VR sensor and connect it to `ECU #24 TACH IN`.
+MS2 will read the AC sine wave and convert it into a 5V DC square wave, which will finally output through `IGN signal (#36 IGN OUT)` to the ICM.
+The ICM will trigger spark in the distributor and allow combustion.

 ![Expected VR Polarity Example](https://mcs.woodward.com/content/motohawk/Documentation/MotoHawk2015bSP0/Images/MotoHawk_topics/VRInterfacing_Expected.png)